fvilarinho/hydrolix-demo/README.md

 ### To deploy / undeploy
 After the credentials and settings were defined, just execute the shell script `deploy.sh` to start the provisioning.
 To deprovison, execute the shell script `undeploy.sh`.

+The provisioning state will be stored in Akamai Connected Cloud.
+To set the storage definition, please edit the file `iac/main.tf` and modify the section backend.

 ### To access
 To access the Hydrolix UI, just open your browser and type the URL: `[http|https]://<hydrolix-prefix>.<domain>` and to